 The conjunct valid h says that the heap h doesn't contain duplicate pointers.
-The notation \+ is overloaded and used for disjoint union of sets of nodes in span\tp, and for disjoint union of heaps in graph.
-In general, we use \+ for any PCM $\bullet$ operation. free x h is the heap obtained by deallocating x from h.
-Finally, the last line is concrete syntax for $\{x1, xv\} \subseteq \{nul1\} \cup dom h$ .

-The graph predicate illustrates certified programming in Coq [7], i.e., the ability to use propositions as types, and pass variables such as g1 and g2 that stand for proofs of the graph property, as inputs to other types (e.g., span\tp) or functions.
+The notation + is overloaded and used for disjoint union of sets of nodes in span_tp, and for disjoint union of heaps in graph.
+In general, we use + for any PCM \bullet operation. free x h is the heap obtained by deallocating x from h.
+Finally, the last line is concrete syntax for $\{xl, xv\} \subseteq \{null\} \cup \text{dom h.}$ as g1 and g2 that stand for proofs of the graph property, as inputs to other types (e.g., span_tp) or functions.
 This ability enables formally defining partial functions over heaps that are undefined when the heap doesn't encode a valid graph.
 An alternative to this somewhat unique capability of dependent types is to encode partial functions as relations, but that usually results in increase in proof tedium and size.